 KSUM exhibition

-Aimee Lee is an internationally recognized artist and scholar specializing in Korean papermaking traditions.
-This exhibition features dresses made entirely by hand from hanji, traditional Korean paper made from the bark of the paper mulberry tree.LeRoy Neiman: A Keen Observer of Style
+Aimee Lee is an internationally recognized artist and scholar committed to preserving Korean papermaking traditions.
+This exhibition features dresses made entirely by hand from hanji (han = Korean; ji = paper), traditional paper made from mulberry bark.
+Born in New York to immigrant pare…LeRoy Neiman: A Keen Observer of Style

 The exhibition "A Meeting of Cultures: Fashioning North Africa" will be the first of its kind in the world to focus specifically on contemporary fashion designers and influencers in Morocco, Algeria, Tunisia, Libya and Egypt.
 Scheduled to open at the Kent State University Museum in September 20…Exhibition: John Paul Morabito: Madonna dei Femminellə